JRainey80/Resume/README.md

 # Resume
 An azure storage web hosted version of my resume.
+Written with HTML/CSS/Javascript.
+There is a visitor counter displayed which is created with a Javascript script.
+This facilitates the backend Azure function app API which maintains the count within a CosmosDB table.